-Using ventilation maintains good air circulation in the kitchen as well as keep the flies out.
-Use fly attractors, glue boards and rodent traps where there are occasional signs of pests.
+Using ventilation maintains good air circulation in the kitchen as well as keeps the flies out.
+Use fly attractors, glue boards, and rodent traps where there are occasional signs of pests.

 Wear proper attire while cooking

-Proper attire is not a costume but as protective attire.
-One may wear paper hat to prevent food contamination coming from, say human hair.
+Proper attire is not a costume but protective attire.
+One may wear a paper hat to prevent food contamination coming from, say human hair.

 Avoid handling foods if you are ill or injured

 The kitchen is no place for an unwell employee.
 The common cold and other diseases are easily transmitted through casual contact with foods, and bandages or wound covering provide bacteria with favorable growth conditions.
 Employees that are sick or injured should be relegated to duties that do not expose them to possible contamination hazards.
 People with cuts and open sores are prohibited from food handling by federal safety regulations.